reactjs/react.dev/content/docs/hooks-reference.md

 };
 ```

-For multiple IDs in the same component, `useId` supports appending a suffix:
+For multiple IDs in the same component, append a suffix using the same `id`:

 ```js
 function NameFields() {